 As a resident of Denmark, public healthcare is provided free of charge to you, your spouse and children.
 However, you will need to pay for medicine and dental treatment.

 You need to inform Vejle Municipality about your former health care.
 See how to do this here.

 When you register in Denmark, the Borgerservice (Citizen Service) will order a Danish health insurance card (the yellow card) for you.
 You will need to choose a doctor at that time.

 The yellow health insurance card is only valid in Denmark.
-You will need a separate EHIC health insurance card (the blue card) when traveling within the EU/EEA.
+You will need a separate (blue) European Health Insurance Card (EHIC) when traveling within the EU/EEA.